 If you choose a lower volume running shoes, they purchase a half or a full size bigger for a comfortable fit.
 If the shoes are designed for orthotics, then choose your standard size.

-People with flat feet and high arches often face the problem of the lack of cushioning and a narrow shoe.
+People with flat feet often face the problem of the lack of cushioning and a narrow shoe.
 So, when you look for neutral shoes, consider the following factors.

 – The toe box